 The Magis Immersion and Justice Program puts this ideal into practice.
-By joining, students agree to advocate, fundraise and pray for and with our partners in developing countries and immigrant communities.
+By joining, students agree to advocate, fundraise and pray for and with our partners in communities here at home and abroad.

 The focus of these trips is on building relationships, cultivating awareness of social justice and engaging in reflection and solidarity with the poor.

 Participation in Magis is open to all Georgetown University undergraduate students of all religious traditions.
 Graduate students may participate if space is available.